huanlin/huanlin.github.io/content/en/docs/hugo-customization/admonitions/index.md

 Neat, isn't it?

-Anyway, in the

-Now the question is, with a website using the Docsy theme, can I use shortcodes from another theme?
+Now the question is, in a website created with Docsy theme, can I use shortcodes from another theme?

 ## A Possible Solution